 The Company has a defined contribution retirement plan (the "Plan") qualifying under Section 401(k) of the Internal Revenue Code.
 The Plan covers employees who have met certain service requirements.
-The Company makes a discretionary matching contribution of up to 20% of an employee's contribution, up to a maximum of 6% of an employee's compensation.
-The contribution expense charged to operations amounted to approximately \$20,000 and \$19,000 in fiscal years 2018 and 2017, respectively.
+The Company makes a discretionary matching contribution, up to a maximum of 6% of an employee's compensation.
+The contribution expense charged to operations amounted to approximately \$170,000 and \$88,000 in fiscal years 2019 and 2018, respectively.